kibertoad/express-swagger-oauth-scopes/README.md

   [![Linux Build][travis-image]][travis-url]

 Note that it should be applied within router and not globally on application since it depends on route being already resolved for the request.
+Alternatively you can explicitly pass path to a endpoint when instantiating a middleware (this is necessary when you are using middleware inside Google Cloud Function which does not provide access to router).

 ```js
 const swaggerOauth = require('express-swagger-oauth-scopes').middleware;